awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Restoring warm indexes from automated snapshots<a name="ultrawarm-snapshot"></a>

-In addition to the standard repository for automated snapshots, UltraWarm adds a second repository for warm indices, `cs-ultrawarm`\.
+In addition to the standard repository for automated snapshots, UltraWarm adds a second repository for warm indexes, `cs-ultrawarm`\.
 Each snapshot in this repository contains only one index\.
 If you delete a warm index, its snapshot remains in the `cs-ultrawarm` repository for 14 days, just like any other automated snapshot\.

 When you restore a snapshot from `cs-ultrawarm`, it restores to warm storage, not hot storage\.
 Snapshots in the `cs-automated` and `cs-automated-enc` repositories restore to hot storage\.